Discord-Agora/Threads/README.md

 ### Slash Commands

-The module responds to various slash commands to manage posts and user interactions:

 - `/posts top`: Navigate to the top of the current post.
 - `/posts lock`: Lock the current post.
   - Options: `reason` (string, required) - Reason for locking the post.